gregtuc/you-sense/README.md

 _instant 🤖 powered sentiment scores for the Youtube comment section_

-* This is an early-stage chrome extension that uses a neural network to detect sentiment from the Youtube comment section
+* Uses a neural network to detect sentiment from the Youtube comment section
 * Overall comment sentiment score is inserted below the video title, as illustrated below:

 ![Capture](https://user-images.githubusercontent.com/60011793/145688404-e02d02a5-675b-48bf-b024-3b1937d8fbc2.PNG)